Last updated

 For more details about occupancy and allocation, refer to the child policies guide

-A successful response from the /orders/preview endpoint returns the following information about the order:
+A successful response from the /orders/preview endpoint includes:

 Different products may support different payment timelines and methods.